-- Host Institution: a short summary of the academic record of the proposed host institute and an explanation of why the project should be conducted in that particular host institute.
+- Host Institute: a short summary of the academic record of the proposed Host Institute and an explanation of why the project should be conducted in that particular Host Institute.

 - Bibliography: list publications separately to the fifteen-page narrative.

-2. Three Letters of Reference: These letters should be on institute letterhead, signed and scanned and contain the name of the applicant and referee in the file title (eg MillerL from SmithC.pdf).
+- Three Letters of Reference: These letters should be on institute letterhead, signed and scanned and contain the name of the applicant and referee in the file title (eg MillerL from SmithC.pdf).
 They must be sent directly from the referee via e-mail to firstname.lastname@example.org only (without cc the candidate) by the July 15 deadline.

-3. Letter of Intent from Host Institute: This should confirm the institute’s full support, encouragement of independent scientific research in general and the applicant in particular, and give a commitment to the applicant’s future career.
+- Letter of Intent from Host Institute: This should confirm the institute’s full support, encouragement of independent scientific research in general and the applicant in particular, and give a commitment to the applicant’s future career.
 Like the Letters of Reference, we need a signed copy on institute letterhead, and the name of the applicant and the Host Institute should be included in the file title (eg MillerL from La Sapienza.pdf).
-The Letter should be signed by the Department Head, the Scientific Director and the Financial Director of the Host Institute, and sent by the department head to firstname.lastname@example.org via e-mail by the July 15 deadline with a cc to the applicant, the Scientific Director and the Financial Director.
-It is very important that the applicant and department head are in complete agreement on all aspects of the position before submitting the application.
+The Letter should be signed by the Department Head, the Scientific Director and the Financial Director of the Host Institute, and sent by the Department Head to email@example.com via e-mail by the July 15 deadline with a cc to the applicant, the Scientific Director and the Financial Director.
+It is very important that the applicant and the Host Institute are in complete agreement on all aspects of the position before submitting the application.
 Similarly, the applicant should be fully in agreement with the contents of the Host Institute’s Letter, which should include the following information at minimum:

 - Indicate why the department head wishes to have the applicant work in his/her department.

-- Illustrate how the institute will ensure and promote the scientific independence of the applicant.
+- Illustrate how the Host Institute will ensure and promote the scientific independence of the applicant.

-- Clearly state that the host institute offers the necessary facilities to allow the candidate to carry out his/her project and include a description of these facilities including both shared and dedicated lab space (sqm, bench space, cages, etc.), administrative/research help available, etc. In particular, the letter has to indicate explicitly the availability of all the Key Facilities&Equipment as reported in the proposal of the candidate (or how do you plan to provide for them), who is responsible for their maintenance and the costs, if any, associated to use them.
+- Clearly state that the Host Institute offers the necessary facilities to allow the candidate to carry out his/her project and include a description of these facilities including both shared and dedicated lab space (sqm, bench space, cages, etc.), administrative/research help available, etc. In particular, the letter has to indicate explicitly the availability of all the Key Facilities&Equipment as reported in the proposal of the candidate (or how do you plan to provide for them), who is responsible for their maintenance and the costs, if any, associated to use them.

-- Confirm that the department is willing to take on the administrative responsibilities involved in accepting the grant and furthering the career of the awardee (indicate the percentage of overhead).
+- Confirm that the department is willing to take on the administrative responsibilities involved in accepting the grant and furthering the career of the awardee (indicate the percentage of overhead up to 10%).

 - Describe the mentoring program available for the candidate at the institute, including the type of involvement by the mentor, i.e. not simply that a mentor program exists.

 - Indicate the agreed salary (please specify both the gross amount, i.e. stipendio lordo, and the full cost, i.e. costo azienda), the entry package (if any), the employment grade level and contract type, the teaching requirements (please indicate the required hours and if there will be additional compensation), and the steps, requirements and timeframe for future career development.

-- Confirm that the host institute and the applicant are in complete agreement as to the terms under which the applicant would take up a position at the host institute, including salary and benefits, position, ranking, responsibilities (including teaching requirements), time frame for review, mentoring, and the possibilities of a permanent position, and the terms and timing to access the Key Facilities & Equipment.
+- Confirm that the Host Institute and the applicant are in complete agreement as to the terms under which the applicant would take up a position at the Host Institute, including salary and benefits, position, ranking, responsibilities (including teaching requirements), time frame for review, mentoring, and the possibilities of a permanent position, and the terms and timing to access the Key Facilities & Equipment.

-On-line applications can be submitted between March 30 and July 15, 2018.
+On-line applications can be submitted between March 15 and July 15, 2023.
 It will not be possible to submit an application and/or any component of the application documents for 2023 later than July 15, 2023 11.59pm EDT.
 Only applications that are complete and fully compliant with the instructions will be considered.
-You should receive an email confirming your successful submission of the application.
+You should receive an email confirming that your application has been delivered successfully.
 If you do not receive a confirmation, please send an email to Elisabetta Vitali (email address below).